Norman Cousins: Political views and activism

 Politically, Cousins was an advocate of liberal causes, such as nuclear disarmament and world peace, which he promoted through his writings in Saturday Review.
 In a 1984 forum at the University of California, Berkeley, titled "Quest for Peace", Cousins recalled the editorial he wrote on August 6, 1945, the day the United States dropped the atomic bomb in Hiroshima.
 Titled "The Modern Man is Obsolete", Cousins, who stated that he felt "the deepest guilt" over the bomb's use on civilian targets, discussed in the editorial the implications of the atomic bomb and nuclear power.
 He got it published the next day in the Review, and the response was considerable, as it was reprinted in newspapers and enlarged into a book, was reprinted in seven languages, and had an estimated circulation in the United States of seven million.
 An element of the book is that Cousins rejected what later became known as MAD and Deterrence theory.
 The possibility of war, he suggested, increases in proportion to the effectiveness of weapons.
 “Far from banishing war, the atomic bomb may in itself constitute a cause of war.”
-It promises aggressors a “lightening blow of annihilation… What a temptation for the blietzkrieger!”
+It promises aggressors a “lightening blow of annihilation… What a temptation for the blitzkrieger!”
 Later, he added a collection of non-fiction books on the same subjects, such as the 1953 Who Speaks for Man?, which advocated a World Federation and nuclear disarmament.

 Despite his role as an advocate of liberalism, he jokingly expressed opposition to women entering the workforce.
 In 1939, upon learning that the number of women in the workforce was close to the number of unemployed males, he offered a solution: "Simply fire the women, who shouldn't be working anyway, and hire the men.
 Presto!
 No unemployment.
 No relief rolls.
 No depression."